staeflo/ML_from_scratch/README.md

 # Neural Network MNIST Classifier

 This notebook implements a simple feed-forward neural network from scratch to classify handwritten digits from the MNIST dataset.
 The model is written in Python using NumPy and provides several features for training, testing, and visualization.
+The dataset was obtained from Kaggle

 ## Features
 - **Training**: Uses gradient descent to minimize cross-entropy loss and optimize the network's parameters.